ICanBoogie/Prototype/README.md

 ### Lazy loading

-Properties that only create their value the first time they are accessed can also be defined, they are often used for lazy loading.
+Properties that only create their value once they have been accessed can also be defined, they are often used for lazy loading.

 In the following example, the `lazy_get_pseudo_uniqid()` getter returns a unique value, but because the